 ARTICLE I. NAME

-The name of this religious society shall be the North Unitarian Universalist Congregation, formerly known as the Dublin Unitarian Universalist Church.
+The name of this religious society shall be the North Unitarian Universalist Congregation.

 ARTICLE II.
 PURPOSE

 We gather together in love and fellowship to worship and to foster spiritual growth, to serve humanity, and to understand ourselves and our universe.

 - The North Unitarian Universalist Congregation seeks to foster a climate of purposeful inclusion of all people regardless of race, religion, sex, age, disability, national origin, size, gender identity, gender expression, or affectional or sexual orientation.

 - The Congregation affirms and promotes the full participation of all persons in all its activities, including membership, programming, hiring practices and the calling of religious professionals without regard to race, religion, sex, age, disability, national origin, size, gender identity, gender expression, or affectional or sexual orientation

 - Criteria.Any person eighteen years of age or older may become a voting member of this society who is in sympathy with its purpose, has signed the membership book, and makes an annual contribution of record.
 Youth fourteen years of age and older may become members if they been actively engaged with the congregation and have had a one on one meeting with the DRE or minister about congregational membership prior to signing the book..
 Church membership is required of all Trustees and Nominating Committee members, the Treasurer, and of committee chairpersons.

 - Orientation.Members are encouraged to inform themselves as to the historical evolution and current situation of the Unitarian Universalist movement.
 Attendance at a New Member Orientation is also encouraged.